 HEALTH: Grantees have included Alzheimer's Drug Discovery Foundation, Children's Hospital of Philadelphia, and ALS Association of Greater New York.

-LOOKING FORWARD: In his 70s, Steinhardt is running a robust philanthropic operation.
+LOOKING FORWARD: In his late 70s, Steinhardt is running a robust philanthropic operation.
 Expect plenty more money to stream to this family's interest areas, particularly Jewish causes.

 The Judy and Michael Steinhardt Foundation and The Steinhardt Family Foundation do not provide a clear avenues for getting in touch but below are addresses: